php-fig/fig-standards/proposed/psr-cache.md

 If the driver does not support serialization then the proxy should use the serialization function passed via ``` setSerializer() ``` method.

+The `CacheProxy` MUST be able to handle multiple cache drivers.
+A priority based system will dictate which driver order should be used when performing the operations on the caching drivers.
+Adding a new cache driver with the same priority as an existing driver must explicitly declare the intention of overwriting the existing driver else a `RuntimeException` MUST be risen in order to signal the failure of operation.

 2. Package
 ----------